 - Discomfort when playing sports or participating in physical activity

 - Embarrassment about one’s breast size

 It is important to note that these are simply a few of several problems expressed by women with overly large breasts.
-Dr. Godek will be happy to listen to your concerns during a consultation to determine whether or not breast reduction would be right for you.
+One of our experienced plastic surgeons will be happy to listen to your concerns during a consultation to determine whether or not breast reduction surgery would be right for you.

 How Is the Breast Reduction Procedure Performed?

-At the Personal Enhancement Center, Dr. Godek uses the most advanced limited-scar breast reduction techniques available.
+At the Personal Enhancement Center, Dr. Godek and Dr. Pasick use the most advanced limited-scar breast reduction techniques available.
 These surgical methods are designed to leave as minimal post-surgical scarring as possible—which is usually the main concern among prospective patients.